Coronavirus: Huge spending jump at chemists, supermarkets after first case announced

 Foreign nationals coming from mainland China have been banned from travelling to New Zealand since February 2 in a bid to stop the spread of the Covid-19 virus.

-However spending on China-issued cards was up 19.8 per cent in January.
+However, spending on China-issued cards was up 19.8 per cent in January.
 Both changes had occurred across a wide range of sectors.

 Chemists in particular saw almost double the amount of spending from China-issued cards, up 94.1 per cent in January compared to last year.